 Taking You with Me: After being trapped in the refinery, he decides to blow himself up along with it in a final act of resistance against the Russians.
 Raiden begrudgingly respects Dolzaev's dedication, but concludes that killing yourself when backed into a corner is merely suicide.

 Cyborg: What he ultimately becomes.
 He doesn't seem to mind it.
 He still retains his original head and left arm, and Doktor remarks that Raiden preserved his lower half, thus meaning he will still be able to have children.

 Shoot the Hostage/Half the Man He Used to Be: Jesus...
-A Desperado doctor holds George at gunpoint is taken down when Raiden (with George's consent, mind you) slashes straight through both of them as in remove the top half of body from lower half.
-Judging by where the blade cut on a horizontal plane, it went through both his lungs and his heart.
+A Desperado doctor holds George at gunpoint is taken down when Raiden (with George's consent, mind you) cuts them both in half half.
+Judging by where the blade cut, it went through both lungs and his heart.
 He gets better, but still, yeesh...

 Taking You with Me: The reason he allows Raiden to do the above is that he'd be "taking [The Doctor] to hell with [him]".
 Damn... this kid is a Badass.

 Translation Convention: He speaks with a thick (and hilariously bad) Guyanese accent, but the subtitles translate it to normal English.

 Steven Armstrong (Spoilers)

 "I'm not one of those beltway pansies.
 I could break the president in two with my bare hands!"

 "Nationalism!
 Unilateralism!
 Materialism!
 Welcome maxims for those with no faith — without guiding principles of their own.
 Give yourself up to the whole.
 No need to better yourself — you're American!
 You're number one!"